shahzadthathal/skipcash/README.md

 `require __DIR__.'/skipcash.php';`

-Create a new controller in i.e. SkipCashController.php and update it in skipcash.php, Copy the content of `Shahzadthathal\Skipcash\Http\Controllers\SkipCashController` and paste into your controller.
+Create a new controller i.e. YourSkipCashController.php and update it in skipcash.php route file.
+Copy the content of `Shahzadthathal\Skipcash\Http\Controllers\SkipCashController` and paste into your controller.

 Now you can access these routes to generate and verify payments.